u-boot/u-boot/doc/board/ti/am335x_evm.rst

 Falcon Mode
 -----------

-The default build includes "Falcon Mode" (see doc/README.falcon) via NAND, eMMC (or raw SD cards) and FAT SD cards.
+The default build includes :ref:`falcon-mode` via NAND, eMMC (or raw SD cards) and FAT SD cards.
 Our default behavior currently is to read a 'c' on the console while in SPL at any point prior to loading the OS payload (so as soon as possible) to opt to booting full U-Boot.
 Also